nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

 A quick [search on StackOverflow](http://stackoverflow.com/questions/443010/where-can-i-find-a-java-to-c-sharp-converter?lq=1) on conversion of Java to C# says "use these tools but it is best to hand-convert"

-Now with experience, I would agree with the "hand convert" approaach: you learn so much more about how the underlying code works.
+Now with experience, I would agree with the "hand convert" approach: you learn so much more about how the underlying code works.

 The simplenlg codebase is about 20KLOC; and I underestimated the time it would take, because I had not done this style of conversion.
 I had mentally estimated about 5 days upon my outset.